Disturbed (band): Asylum, The Lost Children and hiatus (2009–2011)

 Disturbed headlined the first annual "Rockstar Energy Drink Uproar" tour with Avenged Sevenfold, as well as Stone Sour, Hellyeah and Halestorm, among others in late summer 2010.
 Then, in October 2010, it was reported that David Draiman was diagnosed with a "serious throat condition", and the band's U.S. tour had been canceled, as Draiman's healing process could have taken up to four weeks.
 Around the end of that year, Disturbed announced that they would be commencing the Music as a Weapon V tour in 2011, co-headlining with Korn and guests Sevendust, In This Moment and Stillwell.
 In January 2011, the Mayhem Festival announced that Disturbed would be headlining the festival along with Godsmack and Megadeth that summer.
 In February 2011, Disturbed was added to that summer's Download Festival.
 Disturbed announced that in May 2011, they would be co-headlining the Rock on the Range Festival in Columbus, Ohio.

 On Thursday, April 28, Disturbed announced that their previously unreleased bonus track from Asylum, titled "3", would be available for download on their website.
 They said that all proceeds made from the download of the song would go towards the Damien Echols Defense Fund, a benefit foundation supporting the release of the West Memphis Three.

 In July 2011, the band confirmed it would go on hiatus after finishing their US tour that year, and in an interview that same month, Draiman dismissed concerns that the hiatus was a result of conflict between the band members.
 Disturbed went into hiatus in October 2011.
 Disturbed released a b-side compilation album, titled The Lost Children, on November 8, 2011.
 The song "Hell" was made available for digital download on October 11, 2011, but Draiman stated on his Twitter page that there would not be a music video for it.
 A previously unreleased track, titled "Mine", also appears on the album.
 The track listing and release date were revealed on Draiman's Twitter page on September 20.
 On April 21, 2012, to commemorate Record Store Day, Disturbed released "The Collection".
 It is a box set featuring the band's five full-length studio albums in 140 gram vinyl LPs.

+In 2013, the band was featured in an NME article titled "28 Nu-Metal Era Bands You Probably Forgot All About".